beaverbuilder/documentation/docs/bb-theme/getting-started/install-the-bb-theme-and-child-theme.md

 The [Beaver Builder Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/) isn't required for the [Beaver Builder Plugin](https://www.wpbeaverbuilder.com) but it's a great framework theme with clean code and lots of options that are set in the WordPress Customizer.

-:::tip **Tip**
+:::tip
 You can check whether your Beaver Builder version includes the theme on the [Beaver Builder pricing page](https://www.wpbeaverbuilder.com/pricing/).
-If you want to add the Theme, it's easy to [upgrade to a different premium version](/general/account-billing/upgrade-your-premium-license.md).
+If you want to add the Theme, it's easy to [upgrade to a different premium version](/beaver-builder/account/license/upgrade.md).
 :::

 You can choose between the video installation instructions here or written instructions below.
 Installing the Beaver Builder child theme is optional but [we strongly encourage it](/bb-theme/getting-started/install-the-bb-theme-and-child-theme.md#should-i-use-the-beaver-builder-child-theme).